 - Issey Miyake’s L’Eau de Issey which has top notes of lotus, melon, freesia, rose water, rose, calone and cyclamen.
 Its middle notes are lily-of-the-valley, lily, water peony and carnation, while the base notes are musk, tuberose, exotic woods, osmanthus, cedar, sandalwood and amber.

-A rather makeup haul from Nykaa which you can check out here.
+A rather large makeup haul from Nykaa which you can check out here.
 My favourite of course was the beautiful Pat McGrath palette!

 God and the universe for blessing me with another year of life, love and laughter.